jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 | ![](/img/posts/coding-agents-responsibly-images/claude_cli.png){: .responsive-image } |
 |:--------------------------------------------------------------------------------------:|
-|                            The CLI interface of Claude Code
+|                            The CLI interface of Claude Code.
+There is another screenshot at the bottom of this post.
  |

 ### Mistakes